William Edwin Franklin: Bishop of Davenport

 On November 12, 1993, John Paul II named Franklin as the seventh bishop of Davenport.
 He was installed January 20, 1994, by Kucera in Sacred Heart Cathedral in Davenport.
 The apostolic nuncio to the United States, Archbishop Agostino Cacciavillan, attended the ceremony.

 Franklin revised the diocesan staff, creating an Office of Pastoral Services that combined the ministries of liturgy, education, and social action into the same office to facilitate better communication.
 He replaced the diocesan pastoral council with a pastoral council convocation.
 The convocation drew together clergy, religious orders, and parishioners for their input and formation.
 Franklin also restructured the deaneries to include deanery councils, again to better facilitate communication between the diocese and its parishioners.

 In 2002, Franklin received allegations of sexual abuse of minors in the 1970's by Reverend William Wiebler.
 After Wiebler confessed his crimes to Franklin, the bishop sent him to the Vianney Renewal Center, a treatment facility for priests in Dittmer, Missouri.
 Wiebler later checked out of the facility, however, and moved into a private residence in University City, Missouri, outside the diocese.
-In 2004, the diocese settled the claims of 37 sexual abuse victims for $9 million dollars; one of the priests named in the settlement was Wiebler.
+In 2004, the diocese settled the claims of 37 sexual abuse victims for $9 million; one of the priests named in the settlement was Wiebler.
 He was laicized in January 2006, several months before his death.

 On October 10, 2006, the diocese filed for Chapter 11 bankruptcy protection.
-According to Franklin, this was to properly managed the settlement of sexual abuse lawsuits facing the diocese.
+According to Franklin, this was to properly manage the settlement of sexual abuse lawsuits facing the diocese.

-Retirement and legacy
+Retirement and death

-On October 12, 2006, Pope Benedict XVI accepted Franklin's letter of resignation as bishop of Davenport.
-Franklin Hall, a residence hall at St. Ambrose University in Davenport, Iowa is named in his honor.
+On October 12, 2006, Pope Benedict XVI accepted Franklin's letter of resignation as bishop of Davenport.In retirement he resided at St. Vincent Center followed by the Kahl Home, both in Davenport.
+Franklin Hall, a residence hall at St. Ambrose University in Davenport is named in his honor.
+Franklin died on April 10, 2026, at the age of 95.
+His funeral was celebrated at Sacred Heart Cathedral and he was buried in Mount Calvary Cemetery in Davenport.